Kamigoro/Online-Chat/README.md

-# Tic-Tac-Toe
+# Online chat
-A tic-tac-toe wpf app using signalR to manage real-time communication
+A online chat wpf app using signalR to manage real-time communication